 The great news of the gospel is that we worship a God of amazing grace and (thankfully) immense patience.
 We all do this kind of thing from time to time - but there is always hope!
 This God is slowly changing us from the inside out.
-If the Lord prods you today, offer it back to him, pray for grace to change: and also give thanks that God is still cheering you on.
+If the Lord prods you today about something, offer it back to him, pray for grace to change: and also give thanks that God is still cheering you on.

-Day 25 - Mark 7:14-23 'The monster within'
+Day 44 - Mark 7:14-23 'The monster within'

 We're blessed to have some apple trees in our back garden, and - despite my total lack of gardening skills - these trees have proved very fruitful (pardon the pun) over the years.
-Even allowing for what we lose to birds and creepy-crawlies, we regularly get about 50kg of apples each year.
 Nowadays we turn most of them straightaway into juice (and you'll see why in the next paragraph) - but in years gone by, we would fill up large plastic tubs with our produce, and store them in the cool of the garage to eat through the winter.